Open Data Project for Schools

 Watch our exclusive interview with School leaders and ASCL policy makers to find out more:

-askEddi is a whole school improvement platform supporting school leaders, teachers and data managers.
+askEddi is a whole school improvement platform for school leaders, teachers, data managers and attendance leads.

 Our core product for Attendance works with your existing Management Information System.
-It reduces workload and administration so teachers and school leaders have more time to act and deliver intervention where it matters.
+It reduces workload and administration so you have better quality information, and more time to act and deliver intervention when it really matters.

-We’ve partnered with ASCL as part of the Open Schools Data Project to pioneer a new way of managing and reporting pupil attendance.
+We’ve partnered with ASCL to deliver the Open Data Project for Schools to pioneer a new way of managing and reporting pupil attendance.

 - We know that if you can’t get children regularly in the building, even if you’ve got excellent teaching and learning, they cannot get the success they crave.
 This platform gives us a rapid response to emerging trends… it’s live, now, so you can intervene and support children and families with attendance sooner